linziheng/pdtb-parser/README.md

 1. Decide if you need level 1 or level 2 type relations.
 See [this](sense_levels.png) or read the [PDTB 2.0 annotation manual](http://www.seas.upenn.edu/~pdtb/PDTBAPI/pdtb-annotation-manual.pdf) for more info.
 2. Download the parser:
     - Level 1 zip file https://github.com/WING-NUS/pdtb-parser/raw/master/runnable_jars/parser_level_1.zip or
     - Level 2 zip file https://github.com/WING-NUS/pdtb-parser/raw/master/runnable_jars/parser_level_2.zip

-3.
+3. Unzip the file and from the unziped directory run:

+* ```java -jar parser.jar file_to_parse```

+Where file_to_parse is the file you want to parse.
+You can also try it on the sample file wsj_2300.
+Check config.properties for modifying the settings.

 ## Pipe Format